theirish81/lessons/akka-fundamentals/akka-1/README.md

 * Actors are awesome

 ##Notes
-The code is heavily commented, so it is a reference on its own.
+* The code is heavily commented, so it is a reference on its own;
+* You can run the example by issuing a `mvn exec:exec` command